 HOTEL DU PETIT MOULIN, Paris 3, $$$

-Located at the heart of Marais and entirely designed by Christian Lacroix, this hotel offers the best combination history + design.
+Located at the heart of Marais and entirely designed by Christian Lacroix, this hotel offers the best combination of history + design.
 Guests can use complimentary bicycles and enjoy free access to the spa at Hotel Pavillon de la Reine, a 10-min walk away.

-HOTELS AT THE LATIN QUARTER
+HOTELS IN THE LATIN QUARTER

 If you prefer to stay in the Left Bank, the Latin Quarter is also a good option, usually with less expensive options.
 Stay close to the Luxembourg Gardens or the Jardin des Plantes but also to lively areas like rue du Mouffetard or the Sorbonne with many bars and restaurants nearby.

 Hotel La Lanterne has an excellent location (between Notre Dame and Luxembourg Gardens), attractive rooms, and some great facilities like a spa, pool, or a private garden.
 Perfect to finish your exploring days in a more relaxing way.